atgreen/cl-tuition/README.md

 MIT License — see `LICENSE`.

-## Acknowledgments
+## Author and Acknowledgments

-Inspired by The Elm Architecture and the Charmbracelet ecosystem (Bubble Tea, Lip Gloss, Bubbles).
+Tuition was creates by Anthony Green, with the assitance of various LLMs, and drawing inspiraton from the Charmbracelet ecosystem (Bubble Tea, Lip Gloss, Bubbles, Bubblezone, Harmonica).